Investing Brokerages & Advisors

 • Low investment minimums

-• Digital banking9
+• Digital banking12

-Visit M1 Finance Visit Stash
+Check out our full M1 Finance review Visit Stash

 How does M1 Finance work?

 M1 is a money management app that offers investment, banking, and borrowing options.
 It has a relatively modest monthly fee of $3, and that can be waived with a balance of $10,000 or more at least once during a billing cycle or if you have a personal loan with M1.
 With its investment product, you can buy into individual stocks or exchange-traded funds (ETFs) and construct a personalized investment portfolio to meet your needs and risk tolerance.
 M1 Finance offers expert-selected investment pies as well.
-These are carefully curated portfolios with different asset allocations based on your risk tolerance.10
+These are carefully curated portfolios with different asset allocations based on your risk tolerance.13

 M1 Finance is best for long-term investing, as it has limited investment windows.
-To keep its costs low, M1 Finance allows users to trade during only two windows11, a time when assets can be bought or sold.
+To keep its costs low, M1 Finance allows users to trade during only two windows14, a time when assets can be bought or sold.

 For more information, read our M1 Finance Review.